 Early every morning, Mem would grab a shoebox from the dreaded cupboard, and roam around our apartment, throwing the successful traps into it.
 The shoebox would be full of rodents with broken necks.
-Mem would then calmly throw them into a garbage bag and then into the garbage can on our porch, and place the shoebox back in the cupboard next to the sink.
+Mem would calmly throw them into a garbage bag and then into the garbage can on our back porch and place the shoebox back in the cupboard next to the sink.

-I was a curious child, so I asked Mem a lot of questions about our routine.
-I wouldn’t call Mem a mouse or rat expert, but she knew a ton of stuff about both.
+I was a curious child, so I asked Mem a lot of rodent questions.
+I wouldn’t call Mem a mouse or rat expert, but she knew a lot about both.